kiivihal/open-europeana/docs/deploy.md

 - ImageMagick 6.4 or higher
 - ESP Ghostscript 8.15.2 or higher
 - A servlet container (like Tomcat / Jetty 6 or higher)
-- SMTP server to send emails
+- Access to a SMTP server to send emails

 ## Build Components ##

 Maven 2 (2.10 or higher) is used to build the _Europeana Framework_ so make sure it is installed on your system and is available from the command-line.

-Go to the root of the project, where the `README_FIRST.md` file is found.
+Go to the root of the project, i.e. where you find the `core`, `portal-lite`, etc. module folders.
 You can build the components in two ways: run the `build_europeana.sh` build script or perform the steps manually.

 ### Build Script ###

 Make the file executable and execute it.